 Since the counselors serve as a direct link between the schools and the University, the goal was to encourage them to steer their students and potential graduates toward post-secondary education at TSU, said Dr. John Cade, interim vice president for Enrollment Management and Student Support Services.

-“We offer an affordable quality education that prepares our students with the necessary skills and competencies to be successful,” the deans said, as each gave brief descriptions and uniqueness of offerings and programs in their college.
+“We offer an affordable, quality education that prepares our students with the necessary skills and competencies to be successful,” Cade said.
+His remarks were followed by deans of the various colleges, who gave brief remarks on the uniqueness of their offerings and programs.

-“We look forward to admitting all of them,” he said as he acquainted the counselors with University programs and processes from registration requirements, and tuition and fees to scholarship opportunities.
+“We look forward to admitting all of our potential students from Metro Schools this fall,” Cade added as he acquainted the counselors with University programs, registration requirements, tuition and fees, and scholarship opportunities.

 The architectural engineering program in the College of Engineering – one of only 20 in the nation – and a flight school program, one of only two in Tennessee, were among programs announced by the deans for their uniqueness.

-Additionally, a global education offering that exposes students to the world around them through travel and study-abroad initiatives is just one of the many good reasons why “TSU is the go-to school,” the counselors were told.
+Additionally, a global education which exposes students to the world around them through travel and study-abroad initiatives is just one of the many good reasons why “TSU is the go-to school,” the counselors were told.

-With more than half of the counselors former TSU students and graduates in several disciplines, the message about the quality of the University’s education was easy to get across.
+With more than half of the counselors comprise of TSU students and graduates, the message about the quality of the University’s education was easy to get across.

-Dr. Barbara Mullins, school counselor for Freshman Academy at John Overton High School, who earned her doctorate from TSU, said the quality of a TSU education is comparable to the best anywhere.
+During last year’s meeting of the counselors at TSU, Dr. Barbara Mullins, school counselor for the Freshman Academy at John Overton High School, who earned her doctorate from TSU, said the quality of a TSU education is comparable to the best anywhere.

 “When I talk to students about TSU, I talk about the ‘TSU experience’ because I know about it first-hand,” Mullins said.
 “More than anything else, the personal care that comes with getting an education at TSU really stands out.”

-This trend has taken roots in many ways, as TSU remains a key pipeline to recruiting metro and area teachers.
-Recent reports show that for the past two years, TSU has been one of the top teacher preparation programs in the state, providing exceptionally qualified candidates for teaching positions not only across the state and the southern region, but right here in the University’s backyard with MNPS.
+Like Mullins, teacher recruitment is another key link between TSU and Metro Schools.
+The University remains a key pipeline to recruiting Metro and area teachers.
+Recent reports show that for the past three years, TSU has been one of the top teacher preparation programs in the state, providing exceptionally qualified candidates for teaching positions not only across Tennessee and the southern region, but right here in the University’s backyard with MNPS.

 In 2012, 52 of the 553 new hires were from TSU, placing the University in the number one spot, with MTSU coming in a close second with 50 hires.
 Lipscomb, Trevecca and Vanderbilt came in at third, fourth and fifth, respectively.